 The main application I have been working on is a Notes/Domino based claim system to handle the full claims processing workflow, from receiving losses online or over the phone to assignment, payments and closing.
 The system interfaces with several applications written in Visual FoxPro, where among other things the policy data is stored.
 This is done using COM.

 Today I mainly work with Bootstrap and jQuery, and in August 2015 I did a presentation at the MWLUG conference in Atlanta on how to connect a modern website to a Domino based database using jQuery, Ajax and JSON.

-This website is actually built using Bootstrap and a Domino database to store the content.
+This website, where you are reading this, is actually built using Bootstrap and a Domino database to store the content.